 Here’s my four-step feeding process for relactating:

-1. If possible, breastfeed for a few minutes to encourage the baby to associate the breast with feeding.
-Provide skin-to-skin contact.
+- If possible, breastfeed for a few minutes to encourage the baby to associate the breast with feeding.
+Provide skin-to-skin contact as much as possible, this will stimulate you to release the hormones you need to make milk.

-2. Supplement the feeding with a supplemental feeding device (such as THIS one) that can be used while baby nurses.
+- Supplement the feeding with a supplemental feeding device (such as THISone) that can be used while baby nurses.

-4. Pump using a high quality breast-pump (Look for one that provides an automatic suction-release cycle that mimics your baby's suck; THIS is the best one - these hospital-grade pumps offer double pumping, are great for establishing a strong milk supply, and are perfect for the working mother).
+- Pump using a high quality breast-pump (Look for one that provides an automatic suction-release cycle that mimics your baby’s suck; THISis the best one – these hospital-grade pumps offer double pumping, are great for establishing a strong milk supply, and are perfect for the working mother).

 When the time comes to put your baby to the breast, you have to be patient.
 Many older babies are often a little reluctant to nurse from a breast at first, as they’ve been bottle fed and may need time to become accustomed to the breast.